On the stabilisation of locked tearing modes in ITER and other large tokamaks: Peak power requirement for NTM stabilisation

-\textit{Power requirement for NTM stabilisation -} We now calculate the peak power requirements for stabilisation using the model for the time evolution of the island discussed in the previous section.
+We now calculate the peak power requirements for stabilisation using the model for the time evolution of the island discussed in the previous section.
+For a given EC power, the system of equations \eqref{eq:rutherford_ITER} and \eqref{eq:rotation_ITER} can be evolved in time and it can be assessed whether the given power was sufficient to stabilise the island.
+Using a bisection method, we evaluate the power requirements for different scenarios and deposition widths, to an accuracy of $0.1$~MW.
+In ITER, this required EC power must be reserved to the upper launcher because of the 3 seconds that it takes to switch power between launchers [23], and this power is therefore not available for competing demands such as for core heating, sawtooth stabilisation, stabilisation of the 3/2 NTM, or pumping impurities out of the plasma core.
 For RM stabilisation with continuous power we focus on preemptive stabilisation, as the peak power requirement is lower compared to the case where the RF is turned on after the island is detected.
 The calculations for modulated RF turn on the power after $w$ exceeds $4$~cm.
-For LMs, two cases are considered with different $t_\mathrm{stab} =2, 10$~s, where $t_\mathrm{stab}$ is the maximal time allowed for stabilisation after locking.
+For LMs, two cases are considered with different $t_\mathrm{stab} =2, 10$~s, where $t_\mathrm{stab}$ is the maximum time allowed for stabilisation after locking.
 While the peak power requirement will be lower for $t_\mathrm{stab} = 10$~s, it may be preferable in practice to opt for faster stabilisation, to reduce the total energy expended to stabilise the mode or to avoid a potential loss of H-mode on a momentum confinement timescale, $\tau_M \sim 2.5$~s at locking in ITER.

-We first assume seeding at $w_\mathrm{seed} = 2.1$~cm and vary the broadening factor.
-The resulting power requirements are shown in Fig.~\ref{fig:power_req_broadening}.
+The power requirements for different values of the broadening factor are shown in Fig.~\ref{fig:plot_broadening_LSM}.
 Even without broadening, LM stabilisation requires a similar amount of power to RM stabilisation.
-With the current driven predominantly near the island O-point for the LM, the increased stabilisation efficiency $\eta_\mathrm{aux}$ counterbalances the $1/w^2$ dependence of the CD stabilisation term in (\ref{eq_rutherford}).
+With the current driven predominantly near the island O-point for the LM, the increased stabilisation efficiency $\eta_\mathrm{aux}$ counterbalances the $1/w^2$ dependence of the CD stabilisation term in (\ref{eq:rutherford_ITER}).
 As the broadening is increased, the power requirement increases rapidly for RM stabilisation with continuous power, somewhat slower for modulated power and slowest for LM stabilisation.
-At the broadening factor of $\sim 3$ predicted for ITER \cite{snicker_effect_2018}, Fig.~\ref{fig:power_req_broadening} shows that NTM stabilisation with the LSM would require only $3-5$~MW for a LM, while it would require $7-13$~MW for a RM.
+At the broadening factor of $\sim 3$ predicted for ITER \cite{snicker_effect_2018}, Fig.~\ref{fig:plot_broadening_LSM} shows that NTM stabilisation with the LSM would require only $3-5$~MW for a LM, while it would require $7-13$~MW for a RM.